fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 </script>
 ```

-Once this snipped is run, registration is finished.
+Once this snippet is run, registration is finished.
 Browser takes over and
 starts the script in the background, proceeding to the installation stage.

 ### Pre-loading content